 And we get it.
 How on earth can you find identical runners to study, with no injuries, running the exact same way on the same training program, of similar speed and body composition?

-In our opinion, it’s unclear if minimalist shoes will keep you healthy or make you run faster.
+The science is unclear if minimalist shoes will keep you healthy or make you run faster.
 So, we’re not going to dive into that in our Vibram FiveFingers review.
 Nor will we claim that the toe shoes have made us injury-proof.

 Yet, without a doubt, we give a 10/10 rating for the experience of wearing barefoot shoes and another 10/10 for convenience, travel, and cleanliness.
 Putting them on our feet each day puts a smile on our faces.